Chicago Marriage Visa Lawyer

 How much does a marriage green card cost?

 Immigrating to the U.S. on a marriage visa can cost several thousand dollars in filing fees and other expenses.
-Form I-130, for example, has a filing fee of $535, while Form I-485 is currently $1,140.
+Form I-130, for example, has an online filing fee of $625, while Form I-485 is currently $1,440.
 Other related expenses could include translations of required documents, medical examinations, and travel costs to attend your interview.